mrh4102/bookmark-rest-api-with-nestjs/README.md

 ## Description

 A simple bookmark RESTful API created using the [Nest.js](https://github.com/nestjs/nest) framework in TypeScript mode.
-Includes user authentication, authorization using JWT, Passport.js, data persistence using Prisma ORM, unit testing, and e2e testing using jest and supertest.
+Includes user authentication, authorization using JSON Web Token or JWT, Passport.js module integration, data persistence using Prisma ORM, unit testing, and e2e testing using jest and supertest.

 ## Installation